wireframe/gitx/README.md

 > Git eXtensions for improved development workflows

+These custom scripts are automatically registered into the git namespace so they are available without learning any new commands!

 ### Global Options
 * `--trace` or `-v` = verbose output for debugging commands
 * `--pretend` or `-p` = dry run commands and do not actually invoke operations